machal/cssmine-content/content/fallback-strategy-css3.md

 }
 ```

-"Detection" classes like `.no-svg` adds Modernizr, javascript library which we mention [in the chapter on tools](nastroje-atd.md).
+“Detection” classes like `.no-svg` adds Modernizr, javascript library which we mention [in the chapter on tools](nastroje-atd.md).
 You can write your own detection javascript.

 ### Feature Queries